 Our Worship Services

 Saturday at 6 p.m. - This is a casual service of Holy Eucharist, usually without music.
-During the summer, the service is held outdoors in St. Margaret’s Garden, weather permitting.
+During the summer, the service is held outdoors in St. Margaret’s Garden (and in the church, in case of rain).
 During the fall and spring, the service is held at beautiful and historic Old St. Luke’s in Scott Township.
-In winter, the service is held in St. Paul’s chapel on the parking lot level.
+In winter, the service is held in St. Paul’s church.
 The service is Rite II (more contemporary language).

 Sunday at 8 a.m. - This is a quiet service of Holy Eucharist, Rite II.
 The service is held in St. Paul's chapel on the parking lot level.

 Sunday at 8:45 a.m. - This is a family-friendly service of Holy Eucharist, Rite II.
-Many families with younger children find this to be a great service because of its length (45 minutes), children’s sermons, and more contemporary music that’s enjoyed by people of all ages.
+Many families with younger children find this to be a great service because of its length, and more contemporary music that’s enjoyed by people of all ages.
 The service includes a musical ensemble including piano, guitar, bass, and often other musical instruments.
-During the school year, children depart for Sunday School during the closing hymn.
+This service always has a "pull-out" Children's Homily during the adult sermon where children leave the service for an age appropriate sermon or activity (children are also always welcome to remain with their parents in their pews).

 Sunday at 10:45 a.m. - This is a traditional service of Holy Eucharist, Rite II, featuring the great hymns and music of the Church sung by the Chancel Choir and soloists, supported by our magnificent pipe organ and periodic instrumentalists.
 Children are welcome at this service, as they are at all St. Paul’s services.
 Younger children have the option of participating in a special program called Kids’ Word that begins after the opening hymn and ends in time for the Eucharist.